irgolic/AutoPR/README.md

 📝 TODOs kept track of in issues
 ⏳ Keep history of an API call's result in git
 📄 Summarize changes by adding a "summarize" label to a PR
-🫵 Custom workflows and actions configured in YAML
+🫵 Custom actions configured in YAML

 ## 🚀 Getting Started